Learn More

-Relocating from the UK to a zero-tax jurisdiction like the UAE allows expats to reduce the tax burden associated with the UK’s tax framework.
+Relocating from the UK to the UAE can significantly reduce your personal tax exposure, although UK tax may still apply to certain income, assets and estates depending on your circumstances.
 However, moving to Dubai from the UK is a complex process that requires a thorough understanding of international tax laws to ensure efficient wealth preservation.

 This guide covers the visa requirements and tax rules UK expats should be aware of before moving to Dubai.
-Additionally, it explores banking, insurance, and investment options available to those relocating to the UAE.
+It also explores the banking, insurance and investment options available to people relocating to the UAE.

 What You Will Learn